softwarefactory-project/python-sfmanager/docs/source/sfmanager.rst

 It is recommended to store the backup files encrypted when using external storage services, since the user and administrative credentials are included in the backup.
-When using the export_backup_sift.sh shell script included in SF, all backups are automatically encrypted using GPG before uploading to Swift.
+When using the export_backup_swift.sh shell script included in SF, all backups are automatically encrypted using GPG before uploading to Swift.
 A special public GPG key is required for this, and it has to be stored on the SF node.
 To create this key, do the following: